cekvenich/SNX/docs/2020.md

 ## #8: Client side API, Client side ViewModel

-Today from a browser we write **fetch()** to.
+Today from a browser we write **fetch()**.
 Question: Who should write that fetch() command that runs in the browser on the client side?
 2020's the answer is: Back end engineer.
 The APIs are done by the back end team going forward.
 Front end has to worry about UX, CSS design, CSS frameworks and back end team supports them.
 Those API calls to fetch: the fetch() commands are writen in a ViewModel class (JavaScript/TypeScript support classes that can transpile to ES5/IE11 via tools like PrePros.io and such).
 You write a ViewModel per page/screen, just like before when you wrote the ViewModel server side.

 This is where a git 'uni repo' comes in, the ViewModel is tied to the View and the ViewModel API are tied to the server side services.
 The bank end team has to follow the View changes and map to it.
 The front end developer just uses the ViewModel, and does not touch the internal fetch() code.
 This way it is the back end developer that is responsible for TLS and user authentication for each API call, it is their lib.
 The front end developers can't do transport layer well.
 And back end team handles all the user authentication and data security.